 I agree that many people are in a position where they need charity.
 Thank goodness for organizations that offer this help, with bills, food, clothes, Christmas toys for children, etc. However, a loan is different than a charity.
 A loan allows a person to take care of a need, and they repay the lender.
 This brings dignity and promotes the feeling of self-sufficiency.

 The Jewish Foundation provides interest-free loans to help with education, medical bills, rent, mortgage, car repairs.
 If you have a legitimate need and the fund is available, you can get an interest-free loan from this organization.
 (More info.)

 You can be denied help from the Supplemental Nutritional Assistance Program (SNAP) for earning 14 cents over the government’s Poverty Guidelines.
 This foundation helps those who have a need but may not be eligible for government assistance.

 - Over 18 years old and have an income and can prove a legitimate need.

 - You must be a U.S. citizen or of legal status to be in the country.

 - You must live county where you are applying for assistance.

 - You must have two people willing to cosign for your loan.

-- Businesses must not be a non-profit and prove the existence of your business.
+- Businesses must not be non-profit and prove the existence of your business.

 How to Apply for an Interest-Free Loan

 - Have an interview with a loan officer.
-Complete an application form and a promissory note stating how the loan will be repaid and the interest rate and take the statement of co-signers to approve.
+Complete an application form and a promissory note stating how the loan will be repaid and the interest rate and take the co-signers statement to approve.

 - Have co-signers complete and sign the c-signer agreement and original installment note.